hummingbirdscyber/hummingbirdscyber.github.io/_posts/2016-03-21-our_projects.md

 ---
 layout: post
-title:  "Moon Jekyll Theme"
+title:  "Our Projects"
-date:   2016-04-06
+date:   2019-07-28
-excerpt: "Minimal, one column Jekyll theme for your blog."
+excerpt: "List of our projects"
 project: true
 tag:
-- jekyll
+- cyber security
-- moon
+- hummingbirds cyber team
-- blog
+- hacking
-- about
+- tools
-- theme
+- programming
 comments: true
 ---
 Our main goal while developing these projects to help newcomers into this field.
 So, some repositories may be meaningless for you because we reinvented wheels to understand some basic concepts.
 We strongly believe that if we want to develop new and untouched approaches in this field, we must understand most basic concepts firstly.
 This doesn't mean we sticked with the basics our in all projects.
 We developed some advanced projects compared to the others, one of them is 'Phishing Detection using Machine Learning Based Approaches'.
 On the other hand, we strongly believe that the remaining projects will come as soon as possible.
 During this time, all contributions are welcome !